PLACE dropout: A Progressive Layer-wise and Channel-wise Dropout for Domain Generalization: Introduction

 \section{Introduction}

-Over the last few years, deep learning has achieved tremendous progress in various vision tasks.
-However, most existing methods are based on the assumption that training and test samples come from the same data distribution, leading to inferior performance on out-of-distribution data.
-This phenomenon, known as the problem of domain-shift \cite{pan2009survey}, hinders the applications of deep neural networks because training and test samples are often from different data distributions in real-world scenarios.
-To overcome this problem, domain adaptation (DA) \cite{li2021dynamic, du2021cross, wei2021metaalign} assumes that the unlabeled target domain can be utilized during the training stage to help narrow the potential distribution gap between source and target domains.
+Deep learning has achieved tremendous progress in various tasks over the last few years.
+Under the assumption that training and test data come from similar data distributions, deep convolutional neural networks have shown remarkable ability in a wide range of visual applications \cite{yang2021densely,shi2022shuffle,li2023iomatch}.
+However, their trained models often overfit the training data, leading to the inferior performance on out-of-distribution data \cite{li2017deeper}.
+Such catastrophic performance degradation caused by distribution discrepancy (\textit{i.e.}, domain shift \cite{pan2009survey}) hinders the applications of deep neural networks, as in reality training and test data are often from different distributions \cite{mahajan2021domain,xu2021fourier}.
+To address this issue, domain adaptation (DA) has been proposed to narrow the potential distribution discrepancy by leveraging labeled source domains and unlabeled target domain to jointly train the model \cite{wu2022instance,xu2022towards}.

-However, since collecting data from arbitrary target domains is expensive and impractical, domain generalization (DG) is proposed as a more challenging and practical problem setting, which aims to use multiple source domains to train a model that can generalize well to arbitrary unseen target domains.
-This setting has aroused wide attention from researchers and many works have been proposed to address DG problem, mainly via domain-invariant learning \cite{hendrycks2019using, piratla2020efficient}, meta-learning \cite{balaji2018metareg, dou2019domain}, domain augmentation \cite{shankar2018generalizing, volpi2018generalizing}, shape-biased learning \cite{wang2020learning, nam2021reducing}, \etc. However, these methods unavoidably face the problem of overfitting in the source domains because the target domain is inaccessible in the training procedure, \ie, the existing methods are inclined to focus on these limited source domains, which will lead to unsatisfactory generalizing ability in unseen target domain.

-Our motivation comes from the observation that DeepAll (\ie, a popular baseline in DG) tends to focus on some local regions in source domains, \eg, ``head" of dog for photo and cartoon as shown in the top row of Fig.~\ref{fig:GradCAM for sample}.
-This may lead the model to overfit the sample-specific or domain-specific characteristics.
-In a nutshell, the model is more likely to focus on the ``incorrect" local area on target samples, thus resulting in incorrect predictions.
-As shown in the middle row of Fig.~\ref{fig:GradCAM for sample}, even for a state-of-the-art DG method, SagNet \cite{nam2021reducing}, which could reduce the style bias for learning domain-invariant features, still inevitably suffers from the same overfitting problem.
-To prevent overfitting to local regions, we expect the model could aware large object regions as much as possible, \eg, ``the whole body of dog'', which is achieved by our method as shown in the last row of Fig.~\ref{fig:GradCAM for sample}.